Move about your code with newfound ease—to any file, method, symbol, or reference in your projects and solutions. Get anywhere from anywhere.

 Jump where you need to be using the default shortcut (Alt+G) or Go button, from within comments, into frameworks that support code-behind, and into source files outside your projects.

-Jump to more places using the default shortcut for Goto Related (Shift+Alt+G).
-Locations vary with type of symbol, but may include definition of a type, base classes, base methods, derived classes, and overridden methods.
+Jump to more places using the default shortcut for GoTo Related (Shift+Alt+G).
+Locations vary with type of symbol, but may include definition of a type, base classes, base methods, derived classes, constructors, and overridden methods.

 List Methods in File